Participant Registration Contract

 Registrants are responsible for their own additional publicity, including the distribution and display of flyers and posters.
-The Fringe logo (available from the website) is required to be displayed on all advertising, marketing and promotion information.
+The Fringe logo (available from the website at hollywoodfringe.org/branding) is required to be displayed on all advertising, marketing and promotion information that is intended to be displayed at Fringe-run venues.
 The Fringe bears no liability for promotional activities deemed illegal.

 All paid registration fees are refundable through April 1, after which date no refunds are allowed.
 All cancellations are subject to an administration charge of $35.
 The registrant is responsible for canceling any arrangements with its venue.
 The registrant is responsible for refunding any tickets sold to patrons other than through the Fringe Central box office; the Fringe will refund all tickets sold through the Fringe Central box office.

 The Fringe reserves the right to terminate sale of any show including removal from any marketing materials.
 Any cancellation would include the refunding the registration amount and the pay-out of any ticket income sold through the Fringe box office.

 The Fringe will not remove or edit any individual reviews made by third parties for any reason.
 At anytime participants may choose to hide all reviews on the site related to their project; individual reviews may not be hidden.

 The Fringe periodically provides discounts to all current year participants.
 These discounts may only be used to promote the registered show.
 They cannot be used to promote 3rd party organizations, works or art or any other brands not associated with the Fringe.
 Discounts may be cancelled at any time.